elestio-examples/terraform-elestio-keydb-cluster/examples/get_started/README.md

 To adjust the cluster size:

-- Adding nodes: Run `terraform apply` after adding a new node, and it will be seamlessly integrated into the cluster.
+- Adding nodes: Run `terraform apply` after adding a new node in the config, and it will be seamlessly integrated into the cluster.
 - Removing nodes: The excess nodes will cleanly leave the cluster on the next `terraform apply`.

-Please note that changing the node count requires a reboot, which may result in a few minutes of service downtime.
+Please note that changing the node count requires to change the .env of existing nodes.
+This is done automatically by the module.